Antisemitism in Europe: Modern

-21st century

-Antisemitism has increased significantly in Europe since 2000, with increases in verbal attacks and vandalism such as graffiti, fire bombings of Jewish schools, and desecration of synagogues and cemeteries.
+Contemporary

+Antisemitic incidents have increased significantly in Europe since 2000.
 Those incidents took place not only in France and Germany, but also in Belgium, Austria, and the United Kingdom.
-In those countries, physical assaults against Jews including beatings, stabbings, and other violence, increased markedly, in a number of cases resulting in serious injury and even death.
-Moreover, the Netherlands and Sweden have also had consistently high rates of antisemitic attacks since 2000.
-A 2015 report by the US State Department on religious freedom declared that "European anti-Israel sentiment crossed the line into anti-Semitism."
+Physical assaults against Jews including beatings, stabbings, and other violence, increased markedly, in a number of cases resulting in serious injury and even death.
+Moreover, the Netherlands and Sweden have also had consistently high rates of antisemitic attacks.
+There was a spike in incidents across Europe during the 2014 Gaza war.
+Reflecting on this, a 2015 report on religious freedom by the US State Department declared that "European anti-Israel sentiment crossed the line into anti-Semitism."

-This rise in antisemitic attacks is associated on the one hand with the Muslim antisemitism (described below) and on the other hand with the rise of far-right political parties owing to the economic crisis of 2008.
-There are a number of antisemitic political parties in the EU, and a survey in ten European countries—specifically Austria, France, Germany, Hungary, Italy, the Netherlands, Norway, Poland, Spain and the United Kingdom—revealed high levels of antisemitic attitudes.
+This rise in antisemitic attacks is associated with Islamist antisemitism along with the rise of far-right political parties owing to the 2008 financial crisis.
+There are a number of antisemitic political parties in the EU, and a survey in ten European countries revealed high levels of antisemitic attitudes.
 Greece's neo-Nazi party, Golden Dawn, won 21 seats in parliament, although these had all been lost by 2019.

-In Eastern Europe antisemitism in the 21st century continued on a similar scale to the 1990s.
+In Eastern Europe, antisemitism in the 21st century continued on a similar scale to the 1990s.
 The dissolution of the Soviet Union and the instability of the new states has brought the rise of nationalist movements and accusations against Jews of responsibility for the economic crisis, controlling local businesses and bribing the government, alongside traditional and religious motives for antisemitism (blood libels for example).
-Most of the antisemitic incidents are against Jewish cemeteries and buildings (community centers and synagogues).
-Nevertheless, there were several violent attacks against Jews in Moscow in 2006 when a neo-Nazi stabbed nine people at the Bolshaya Bronnaya Synagogue, the failed bomb attack on the same synagogue in 1999, the threats against Jewish pilgrims in Uman, Ukraine and the attack against a menorah by extremist Christian organization in Moldova in 2009.
+Nevertheless, there were several violent attacks against Jews in Moscow, in 1999 a failed bomb attack occurred at the Bolshaya Bronnaya Synagogue, in 2006 when a neo-Nazi stabbed nine people, the threats against Jewish pilgrims in Uman, Ukraine and the attack against a menorah by extremist Christian organization in Moldova in 2009.
 In 2008, the radical Svoboda (Freedom) party of Ukraine captured more than 10% of the popular vote, giving electoral support to a party well known for its antisemitic rhetoric.
 They joined the ranks of Jobbik, an openly antisemitic party, in the Hungarian parliament.
-This rise in the support for far-right ideas in western and eastern Europe has resulted in the increase of antisemitic acts, mostly attacks on Jewish memorials, synagogues and cemeteries but also a number of physical attacks against Jews.

-According to a report by The European Union Agency for Fundamental Rights, since the October 7 attacks, there has been a 400% increase in antisemitic activities across Europe.
-Additionally, 96% of Jews in Europe face antisemitism in their everyday lives.